NorthernMan54/homebridge-tcc/README.md

 This is a plugin for North America Honeywell Total Connect Comfort site.
 It is a partially-working implementation into HomeKit.
 This plugin is work in progress.
 Help is appreciated!
 Please note it does not work with the International Honeywell Total Connect Comfort site.
 Historical display of temperature data is available via HomeKit apps thats support graphing.

+Plugin will discover your thermostats and create one for each connected to your TCC account.

 # Devices Tested With

 * RTH6580WF